 Sous Vide Lemon Blueberry Cheesecake

-I have confessed that I am not the biggest sweets person many times.
+I have confessed that I am not the biggest sweets person - I must prefer something savory like creamy caramelized onion and bacon dip.
 But when I do want something sweet it is usually just a bite and a very specific something.
-Sous vide lemon and blueberry cheesecake is a sweet treat I can never refuse!
+Like I can always get down with lemon blueberry ricotta pound cake or southern blueberry cobbler.
+But this sous vide dessert cheesecake is something I can never refuse!

 We are taking a dessert that can be complicated to make and making it SO EASY by using the sous vide.